 St Mary’s Gate, Rochdale, OL12 6RY

-ESOL provision is delivered at the Rochdale Campus and at Wardleworth Women’s Welfare Association.
+ESOL provision is delivered at the following venues:

-Transferable skills and softer skills such as confidence are just as important as academic and employability skills, and these are developed and nurtured at each level with each learner so that the best is brought out of everyone.
-Other key skills such as English, Maths and ICT are embedded into lessons and offered to learners through the opportunity to complete extra qualifications such as Functional Skills English, Maths and ICT from E1 to E3.
+Transferable skills and softer skills such as confidence are seen as just as important as academic and employability skills, and these are developed and nurtured at each level with each learner, so that the best is brought out of everyone.
+Other key skills such as English, Maths and ICT are embedded into lessons and offered to learners through the opportunity to complete extra qualifications in Functional Skills English, Maths and ICT from Entry 1 to Entry 3.

-National Careers Service appointments are made available for every learner and Job Club is a weekly drop-in session open to all.
+In addition, National Careers Service appointments are made available for every learner and a Job Club is a weekly drop-in session open to all.